 For some, it can start with a lack of financial literacy and understanding how they might be able to handle financial fundamentals like budgeting or saving.
 Fortunately, there is an abundance of free resources on the subject, including right here at GoodCheddar.
 Whether you’re looking for advice on money management, debt or something else, you won’t have too much trouble to locate what you need.

 Perhaps your money troubles stem from picking up bad financial habits from someone when you were younger, that seemed perfectly logical and maybe still do.
 This sort of scenario can cause missteps with your finances.
-To cover the absolute basics, hopefully you have a budget along with an emergency fund and are able to save each month.
+To cover the absolute basics, hopefully you have a budget along with an emergency fund and are able to save more money each month.

 A few ways that can also help include;